CDLMarkus/QuantyFey/tutorial/tutorial.md

 This tab provides an overview of the data for the selected transitions, including **Retention Time (RT)**, **Qual/Quant Analysis**, and **Blank Analysis**.

 - **Retention Time**: Interactive plot of RT values for selected sample types.
 Hovering over points displays sample details.
 - **Qual/Quant Analysis**: Interactive plot of Qual/Quant ratios for selected sample types.
 Hovering over points displays sample details.
+(This tab will not show, if no Qualifier was matched to the chosen Quantifier transition)
-- **Blank Analysis**: Boxplots comparing blank and sample signal ratios, aiding in assessing background signal interference.
+- **Blank Analysis**: Boxplots comparing blank and sample signal ratios, aiding in differentiating between background signals and actual signals.

+This tab should allow the user to validate the current compound by comparing RT, Qual/Quant Ratio from Samples to Standards, and compare signal intensity from Samples to Blanks to ensure correct identity and meaningful quantification results.

 ---

+### **Drift Handling**

+The following three tabs are for the setup of the three drift handling strategies.
+For optimal usage, it is advised to setup all methods before quantifying the transitions.
+IS Correction will only show meaningful plots if IS transitions were found in the data.
+If not, this tab will be hidden.

 #### **Drift Correction**